jill-augustine/jill-augustine.github.io/resources.md

 Books which are freely available from the author are highlighted.

-<p><a href="https://www.goodreads.com/book/show/17397466-an-introduction-to-statistical-learning">An Introduction to Statistical Learning - Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani</a><span class=highlight> (Free from Gareth James's academic website)</span></p>

-This book is an <strong>excellent</strong> resource for understanding the statistical fundamentals of the most commonly used machine learning algorithms.
-I consider it a must read.
-It also comes with lab exercises in R but the book is great based on its mathematical and statistic introductions alone.

 [Statistical Analysis with R for Dummies - Joseph Schmuller](https://www.dummies.com/education/math/statistics/statistical-analysis-r-dummies/)

 I like this book for the step by step calculations of core statistics such as R-squared and also has detailed walkthroughs of hypothesis testing.